lsst/dp0_lsst_io/docs/delegate-resources/portal-usabilitytest-answerkey.rst

 Step 2.
 View and align the images
 =================================

-2.1  Click on “Bi-view Tables” in the upper right corner to show just one image and the table side-by-side.
-To display the PVIs, select the “Data Product” tab.
+2.1  Click on the "hamburger" icon (three lines in a box) in the upper left hand corner, scroll down to "Results Layout" and select "Tables|Coverage Images Charts" option.
+To display the PVIs, click on "Data Product:ivoa.ObsCore-dat..." tab in the right side panel.

 2.2.
 Above the image, click on the grid icon (hover-over text “Tile all images in the search result table”) to simultaneously view all 4 i band PVIs.

-2.3 Click on the first image and choose the "center" icon (hover-over text “Image center drop down.”), and in the box next to “Center On” enter coordinates, “55.75, -32.27”, and then click “Go and Mark”.
+2.3.
+Click on the first image and choose the "center" icon (square with circle in the center, hover-over text “Image center drop down.”) in the right panel upper icons, and in the box next to “Center On” enter coordinates, “55.75, -32.27”, and then click “Go and Mark”.

 2.4.
 Click on the align icon above the image (hover-over text “Image alignment drop down.”) and under “Align and Lock Options” select “by WCS”.